apache/incubator-spot/spot-oa/oa/dns/README.md

 - dns_scores_bu.csv: The backup file of suspicious connects in case user wants to roll back any changes made during analysis.
 Schema is same as dns_scores.csv.

 - dendro-\<DNS query name>.csv: One file for each source IP.
 This file includes information about all the queries made to a particular DNS query name.
+The number of retrieved rows is limited by the value of "\_details\_limit" parameter

 		Schema with zero-indexed columns: